 Two men from Afghanistan tried to cross the Serbo-Croatian border, by hiding in a truck.
-At the scanner check on the Croatian side of the border crossing Sid – Tovarnik they were caught by the Croatian police.
+At the scanner check on the Croatian side of the border crossing Sid – Tovarnik they were caught by police officers described as Croatian police.
 First the police took a picture of the two men while they were inside the truck.

 The interviewee declared that after his clothes were searched, the police didn’t allow him to take his shoes from the truck.
 He asked for asylum but the police told them “Go back to Serbia!”.
 He was taken to a small room at the border crossing, where the police asked for his personal data, filling in some forms.
 They didn’t give him any papers.